A Bitcoin address is a string of characters that serves a destination on the Bitcoin network.

 Dust accumulates through small change outputs, address reuse, or deliberate dust attacks in which a small amount is sent to a wallet specifically to trace its on-chain activity.
 Dust is not lost, but it is practically unspendable under normal fee conditions.

-When using a signing device, the receiving address should always be verified on the device screen rather than relying solely on what the computer displays.
-The device derives the address independently from the key it holds and confirms the match, catching any discrepancy between what the software shows and what the key actually produces.
+When using a signing device, always confirm the receiving address on the device screen rather than relying on what the connected computer displays.
+The device derives the address independently from the key it holds, so it can catch any discrepancy between what the wallet software shows and what the key actually produces.
+This is the most reliable way to verify an address before funds are committed.

 Related articles